janjovellanos/SoundCloud/docs/README.md

 and audio file uploads from the client through [AWS](https://aws.amazon.com/).

 *No empty cover!*
-I've provided a default image, using state, on the frontend for all creations.
+I've provided a default image using state on the frontend for all creations.
 If an image is not provided, the uploaded song/album will have a neat default.
 ```
 // backend